Michael Dorris: Education

+Career

+Dorris taught at the University of Redlands from 1970 to 1971 and at Franconia College from 1971 to 1973.

+At a time of rising Native American activism, in 1972, Dorris helped form Dartmouth College's Native American Studies department, and served as its first chair.

 He wrote the text to accompany the photographs of Joseph C. Farber in the book Native Americans: Five Hundred Years After (1975).
 He was named a Guggenheim Fellow in 1977 for his work in Anthropology & Cultural Studies.
 In 1980, he took his three adopted children with him from Cornish, New Hampshire to New Zealand, where he had arranged a year's sabbatical.